How Much Does a Commercial Fire Sprinkler System Cost?

 How long does it take to install a commercial fire sprinkler system?

-The total timeline from design to a fully operational system is typically 8 to 20 weeks.
-This includes 2-4 weeks for design and engineering, 2-8 weeks for fire marshal plan review and permitting, 1-3 weeks for material procurement, and 2-5 weeks for physical installation and testing.
-New construction projects are faster because the sprinkler contractor works alongside other trades.
-Retrofit projects in existing buildings take longer due to the complexity of routing pipes around existing structures.
-Permit review times vary significantly by city, with San Francisco being the slowest (4-8 weeks) and smaller cities like San Leandro and Hayward processing reviews in 2-4 weeks.
+Typically 8 to 20 weeks: 2-4 weeks for design, 2-8 weeks for plan review and permitting, 1-3 weeks for procurement, and 2-5 weeks for installation and testing.
+New construction is faster; retrofits take longer.
+Permit times vary by city β San Francisco is slowest (4-8 weeks), while San Leandro and Hayward run 2-4 weeks.